 Step 3: Off site crafting

-One step closer to that dream.
-Every one of our projects – whatever size they are, are built off-site.
+Every one of our projects – whatever its size, is built off-site at our workshop in Cumbria.
 We work closely with leading British Sawmill, Whitney Sawmills, so we can trace a piece of timber back to the forest where it started life.
-Our aim is to be as green and sustainable as possible.
+Sustainability is at the heart of what we do, and sourcing the right materials is crucial to that.

-The big advantage of off-site construction in our workshop is that we aren’t affected by the weather, so we run to time.
-Other building techniques are often affected by the elements during the winter months.
+The great advantage of off-site timber framing in our workshop is that we aren’t affected by the weather, so we run to time.
+Other building techniques that are based on site are often delayed by bad weather during the winter months.

 Step 4: Construction on site